spencerprettygood/ailogogenerator/docs/archive/ai-sdk-documentation.md

 | `default` | <Check size={18} /> |

 ---

 title: Google Vertex AI
-description: Learn how to use the Google Vertex AI provider.
+description: Learn how to use the Google Vertex AI provider
 ---

 # Google Vertex Provider